timmanik/librechat-for-portkey/README.md

 ### [`initializeClient.js`](api/initializeClient.js)

 The most significant modifications were made to `initializeClient.js`.
-In the Librechat repository, this file is located in `/api/server/services/Endpoints/custom/`.
+In the LibreChat repository, this file is located in `/api/server/services/Endpoints/custom/`.

-One of the functions of this file is to process the HTTP headers passed to the endpoints Librechat is connected to.
+One of the functions of this file is to process the HTTP headers passed to the endpoints LibreChat is connected to.

 #### Original code for the header processing
 ```javascript